imclab/twitter-rss/README.md

 # Tweet / Feed / Read

-Read your Twitter timeline as an RSS-feed — because I really like GoogleReader.
+Read your Twitter timeline as an RSS-feed

 ## Dependencies